ericblade/webos-service-stub/README.md

 - batch: appears to be complete, according to the documentation
 - compact: appears to be complete, according to the documentation
 - purge: functionally equivalent to compact, but also returns a count of items purged/compacted
+- purgeStatus: appears to be complete, according to the documentation
 - reserveIds: appears to be complete, according to the documentation
 - get: appears to be complete, according to the documentation
 - find: mostly complete for general use. supports from, where, limit, orderBy, desc, select, incDel. find